 “Do you want to try that again in a respectful way?”

 The word obedience has a bad rap, especially in America.
 We think that adhering to any kind of authority is a negative thing.
 But authority is actually good for the soul when we are obeying something good for us.
 In our home, we believe in God.
 So He is our ultimate authority.
-And the objective as parents is to be ambassadors of God’s authority.
+And the objective as parents is to be ambassadors of God’s authority, not controllers of my children.

 Me: “Hey, go brush your teeth.
 It’s time to be done watching the movie and get ready for bed.”

-Me: “Obedience first.
-Them you may ask why.
+Me: “I would appreciate you responding kindly first, then you may ask why.
 Want to try again?”

 My son: “Okay, mom.
-I’ll try again.
-Yes, I’ll go brush my teeth.
 Would it be okay if I first finished the movie before I go do that because there’s only a little bit left?”

 If I recognize that my son’s reason is worthy of acknowledging, I’ll reconsider and possibly let him finish the movie.
 But if I have a reason, like, he slept really bad the night before, so the sooner he gets in bed, the better, I’ll tell him why.